Have some questions about the dark web and dark web monitoring? Seen your work email on https://haveibeenpwned.com/ ?

 Sometimes a hacker won’t change your password so you won’t notice that anything’s wrong.
 If you think something is not right, check your sent mail folder to see if there are messages there that you didn’t send.
 If you do find some, then you know a hacker probably has access to your account.

 Another sign to look out for is for password reset emails that come from other websites and which you didn’t request.
 A hacker may use access to your email to try and change your password on other sites.
-Hackers understand that many people use the same password across different web sites and by trawling through your inbox they can see which websites you regularly use such as Amazon for example.
+Hackers understand that many people use the same password across different websites and by trawling through your inbox they can see which websites you regularly use such as Amazon for example.

 3. You receive unexpected emails

 Hackers that gain access to compromised email accounts will search for personal information such as who you bank with or credit card companies you use.
-It’s possible that some personal information is revealed such as user name and other identifying data like account numbers.
+It’s possible that some personal information is revealed such as user names and other identifying data like account numbers.

 Fraudsters will use this information to create messages from your bank or credit card provider and they will incorporate personal data they find to give the messages a veneer of authenticity.
 They may even try to call you citing this information.
 This can make it difficult to determine whether the mail/call is genuine.

 If in doubt, and the messages arrive out of the blue, don’t respond or call the bank to verify that they are trying to contact you or not as the case may be.

 4. Different IP addresses show up on your log